 CAM use and practice in women's health

 This stream of the ARCCIM research program has received extensive funding from NHMRC and ARC via major competitive grants and Fellowships.
-ARCCIM researchers have focused upon the role and use of CAM with regards to pregnancy, menopause and other key women’s health issues.
+ARCCIM researchers have focused upon the role and use of CIM with regards to pregnancy, menopause and other key women’s health issues.

 CAM use and practice in ageing

 A major component of the ARCCIM research program has focused upon the use of CIM amongst older adults, examining both self-prescribed CIM product use and CIM practitioner consultations for a range of conditions associated with ageing.
 ARCCIM provides international leadership in the critical engagement and empirical investigation of this significant area of public health and health services research.